matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 * Expressions vs Statements.
 Expressions don't have an ending semicolon.
 I find them confusing at the moment but have faith it will make sense after a while.
 * If statement code blocks are called "arms".
 * Looping constructs.

+## 4. Understanding Ownership

+Ownership is a key feature of Rust.
+The lifetime of a value is defined by the scope.
+You can have a single mutable reference to a value or any number of immutable references.

+Aside: I really like the diagram explanations for references and slices.

+## 5. Using Structs to Structure Related Data

+Nice features:
+* Field init shorthand.
+* Struct update syntax.
+* Tuple structs.
+* Unit-like structs (no fields).

+Note that fields in a struct are public within the module (file), but private by default outside of it.

+[Derive traits](https://doc.rust-lang.org/rust-by-example/trait/derive.html), e.g. for cloning, hashing, value format for debugging, etc.

+Struct methods, associated functions.